-- this should be submitted using our Demolition Notice six weeks prior to demolition and should include a site plan
+- this should be submitted using our application form six weeks prior to demolition and should include a site plan

-- you will also need to give notice to utility services such as gas, water and electricity
+- you will also need to give notice to services such as gas, water and electricity

 - you will need to give written notice to adjoining owners and/or occupiers

 Applying for a demolition notice